jesseDMoore1994/dry-python-returns/dry-python-returns.md

     programmatic intent.

-  - ... forces me to examine and be concerned with the edge cases of my software by forcing safe types on me instead of muttling them around the boundary of control flow.
+  - ... forces me to examine and be concerned with the edge cases of my software by forcing safe types on me instead of muttling meaning around the boundary of control flow.

   - ... guides me to separate architectural concerns by making it easier to write